v8/v8.dev/src/docs/torque.md

 If the `@generatePrint` annotation is added, then the generator will implement a C++ function that prints the field values as defined by the Torque layout.
 Using the JSFunction example, the signature would be `void JSFunction::JSFunctionPrint(std::ostream& os)`.

+`@generateCppClass` instructs the Torque compiler to generate a C++ class template with most of the usual boilerplate that is required for a class definition, such as constructors, cast functions, and field getter/setter functions.
+The runtime class can inherit from this template.
+For example, `Tuple2` inherits from `TorqueGeneratedTuple2<Tuple2, Struct>`.

 The Torque compiler also generates verification code for all `extern` classes, unless the class opts out with the `@noVerifier` annotation.
-For example, the JSFunction class definition above will generate a C++ method `void ClassVerifiersFromDSL::JSFunctionVerify(JSFunction o, Isolate* isolate)` which verifies that its fields are valid according to the Torque type definition.
+For example, the JSFunction class definition above will generate a C++ method `void TorqueGeneratedClassVerifiers::JSFunctionVerify(JSFunction o, Isolate* isolate)` which verifies that its fields are valid according to the Torque type definition.
 This generated function can be called from the corresponding verifier function in src/objects-debug.cc.
 (To run those verifiers before and after every GC, build with `v8_enable_verify_heap = true` and run with `--verify-heap`.)
 One subtle behavior to note: verifiers must often accept partially-intialized objects, so the generated verifier will accept `undefined` in any field on any class deriving from `JSObject`.

-`@ifdef` marks fields that should be included in some build configurations but not others.
-It accepts values from the list in `BuildFlags`, in src/torque/torque-parser.cc.
+`@if` and `@ifnot` mark fields that should be included in some build configurations but not others.
+They accept values from the list in `BuildFlags`, in src/torque/torque-parser.cc.

+`@abstract` indicates that the class itself is not instantiated, and does not have its own instance type: the instance types that logically belong to the class are the instance types of the derived classes.

+`@dirtyInstantiatedAbstractClass` indicates that a class is used as both an abstract base class and a concrete class.

+`@hasSameInstanceTypeAsParent` indicates classes that have the same instance types as their parent class, but rename some fields, or possibly have a different map.
+In such cases, the parent class is not abstract.

 #### Union types